burhan-arifm/gatsby-template-starter/README.md

 6.  📜 **jsconfig.json**

     This file is optional, but really helpful if you use vscode as your editor.
 In a nutshell, it makes the import path shorter.

+---

+**DISCLAIMER**: .keep file is intended so the empty directories would be uploaded.
+You can delete these files as you started using the directories.
+Also, you can remove the unused directories by your project.